ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 .. note::

-   The addresses contained in the initialization and termination arrays are function pointers as defined by the processor supplement for each processor.
+   The addresses contained in the initialization and termination arrays are function pointers as defined by the psABI supplement for each processor.
 On some architectures, a function pointer may not contain the actual address of the function.